 Death toll in Iran from coronavirus reaches 429 - health official

-Iran on Thursday reported 75 new deaths from the coronavirus in the past 24 hours, the health ministry said, bringing the death toll there to 429.
+Iran on Thursday reported 75 new deaths from the coronavirus in the past 24 hours, the health ministry said, bringing the death toll to 429 in the worst-hit country in the Middle East.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)